Skip to main content

 }

-Since we want to receive an attestation for those claims, we build a Credential, which happens in the generateCredential function below.
-The credential contains all necessary information, so that the Attester can attest it for us.
+Since you want to receive an attestation for those claims, build a Credential in the generateCredential function below.

 claimer/generateCredential.ts